 hiring a content writer, hiring a freelance writer for agency work, hiring a writer for your marketing agency, how to hire a freelance writer

-The Ultimate Guide To Successfully Hiring A Freelance Writer For Your Marketing Agency
+The Ultimate Guide To Successfully Hiring A Content Writer For Your Marketing Agency

 David Tile, Founder/CEO @ Article-Writing.co

-Hiring content writers for your marketing agency is part art, part science – and part a nightmare.
+Hiring a content writer for your marketing agency is part art, part science and part a nightmare.
 It takes time, money, and patience to find the perfect fit for each of your clients.

 And, for an account manager, that’s just one of the responsibilities – you’ve got many others that require the same amount of attention.